tcanbolat/Express-Note-Taker/README.md

   **You can view and test it online here** https://my-note-pad.herokuapp.com/
    - You might notice some notes already saved from prevoius users testing the app. feel free to add or delete notes as you like.
+   - the app is deployed on a free dyno, their is a limit of how much daily traffic the app is allowed, if the link is not working, it        must mean the daily limit has been reached.
 ________________________________________________________________________________________________________________________________________
 ________________________________________________________________________________________________________________________________________